-The determination of fair value was performed by independent qualified professional valuers, and the fair value was measured by using Level 3 inputs on December 31, 2023.
-The valuation was arrived at by reference to market evidence of transaction prices for similar properties.
+The investment properties of the Company were measured by independent appraiser Mr. Zhou Shiyuan on January 10, 2025 using Level 3 input values.
+The evaluation is made with reference to market evidence such as transaction prices of similar real estate and objective net income of the appraisal target over the next one-year average period.
 The significant unobservable inputs used include discount rates and capitalization rates and the fair value as appraised.

 Amount

-Fair value \$ 161,717
+Fair value \$ 197,877

-Capitalization rate 2.5%
+Capitalization rate 2.15%